 His proud and vintage disposition was a manifestation of his earnest and politic propriety and nature.

-I had explained to him briefly the procedure, and afterwards the photograph was taken.
+I had explained to him briefly the particular procedure, and afterward the photograph was taken as agreed.

 I was handsomely paid a good amount of cash for the daguerreotype, and we shook hands, as his departure from the inn was immediate.